 - Four Conditions For Deadlock

 - Interprocess Communication In OS

 - Process States & Its Attributes

 - Magic Call Mod APK For Android And PC

 In order to assign grades to the students, marks of all subjects are processed to get the total marks.
 The total marks are the information, which is used to decide the grade of a particular student.

 - If we want to get a list of all students who got an A grade in the examination, w will apply some processing on the marks of students.
 This process will give us new information in the form of the desired list.
-In this example, marks of the students are the data (input) and the list of students with A grade is the information (output).
+In this example, the marks of the students are the data (input) and the list of students with A grades is the information (output).

 - In banks, people deposit their amount.
 It is stored as data in registers or computers.
 If the bank manager wants to know the total amount deposited in the bank, he will process all these amounts to get the sum.
 In this example, the amount of different people is data (input) and the sum of all amounts is the information (output).

 - In the census, the data of the citizens of Pakistan are collected and stored permanently.
 This data can be used for different purposes like:

 - To find out the literacy rate of the country